hummusaki/hummusaki/README.md

 ## Contact Me
 You can contact me on [discord](https://discord.gabmort.me/),<br>
-on email at gabriel@gabmort.me,<br>
+by email at gabriel@gabmort.me,<br>
-or at my website: https://gabmort.me/contact/
+or by other links on my website: https://gabmort.me/contact/

 ## GitHub Stats